CircleCI Server v3.x Metrics and Monitoring

 KOTS Admin - Metrics Graphs

 By default, an instance of Prometheus is deployed with your CircleCI server install.
-Once deployed, you may provide the address for your Prometheus instance to the KOTS admin dashboard.
-KOTS will use this address to generate graph data for the cpu and memory usage of containers in your cluster.
+Once deployed, you may provide the address for your Prometheus instance to the KOTS Admin Console.
+KOTS uses this address to generate graph data for the CPU and memory usage of containers in your cluster.

 The default Prometheus address is